 The Bottom Line

-Despite having no solid evidence behind it yet, Kefir should in theory be useful to those with digestive health problems where gut bacteria has a role – IBS being one of them.
-Kefir has no reported side effects and so any potential benefits outweighs its risks.
+Despite having no solid evidence behind it yet, Kefir should in theory be useful to those with digestive health problems, where gut bacteria has a role – IBS being one of them.
+Kefir has no reported side effects and so any potential benefit outweighs its risks.